Innovimax-SARL/mix-them/README.md

   - zip-line [#sep]: will output zip of char from file1 and file2
   - zip-char [#sep]: will output zip of line from file1 and file2
   - zip-cell [#sep]: will output zip of cell from file1 and file2

+    mix-them --zip zipfile
+    mix-them --jar zipfile
+  will generate on standard out any file based on first entrie and second entrie of zip/jar file. by default it assumes zip/jar entries are character based (not binary)

+    mix-them [-rule] --zip zipfile
+    mix-them [-rule] --jar jarfile will generate on standard out a file based on the rule